wahyumumtazsyah04/MerajutASA/docs/stakeholders/media/case-studies.md

 ## Key Facts (Grounded)
 - Accessibility and privacy requirements apply to all artifacts: docs/architecture/compliance/accessibility-compliance.md; docs/architecture/compliance/privacy-by-design.md
+- Cite MerajutASA when using materials: CITATION.cff

 ## Open Questions
-- security policy files and local regulation mappings referenced in the brief are not present.
-Add exact links once available.
-- CITATION.cff not present; add once available.
+- The specific local regulation files are not present and outside the current allowlist path:
+  - security/compliance/requirements/local-regulations/indonesia-data-protection.md
+  - security/compliance/requirements/local-regulations/indonesia-child-protection.md
+  Proposal: add these under an approved path or extend the allowlist in a follow-up PR.
+Until then, reference docs/architecture/compliance/regulatory-mapping.md.

 ## Changelog
 - 2025-08-08: Initial draft.